ng-Classic/ng-classic/aio/content/guide/devtools.md

 ### Navigate to source

-For components, Angular DevTools also lets you navigate to the component definition in the source tab.
+For components, Angular ClassicDevTools also lets you navigate to the component definition in the source tab.
 After you select a particular component, click the icon at the top-right of the properties view:

 <div class="lightbox">